Mrian07/Proyeksi/docs/system-admin-guide/authentication/kerberos/README.md

-## Step 3: Configuration of OpenProject to use Apache header
+## Step 3: Configuration of ProyeksiApp to use Apache header

-As the last step, you need to tell OpenProject to look for the `X-Authenticated-User` header and the `MyPassword` secret value.
+As the last step, you need to tell ProyeksiApp to look for the `X-Authenticated-User` header and the `MyPassword` secret value.

 You can do that in two ways: